learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ```

-Below, we provide you with a helper function to plot your result.
+Great!
+Below, is a helper function to assist you in plotting the result of your SVM classifier.

 ```python